 Installing Zeek

-To run Zeek, grab our official Docker images, download our Linux binary packages, install via Homebrew on your Mac, use the ports collections on FreeBSD and OpenBSD, or build Zeek yourself.
+To run Zeek, grab our official Docker images, download our Linux binary packages, install via Homebrew on your Mac, use the ports collections on FreeBSD and OpenBSD.
+See the Building from Source section to build Zeek yourself.
 For details about our release cadence and the significance of Zeek’s version numbers, please refer to our Release Cadence wiki page.

 Docker Images